Acting (M.F.A. and Certificate)

 DRAM 413a/b, Singing II (Class, Tutorials) This work explores the interplay and integration of imagination, intention, and breath, and the coordinated physical processes that result in a free and expressive singing voice.
 The actors gain experience in acting sung material through the active investigation of the emotional, linguistic, and musical demands in songs and musical scene work.
 Glenn Seven Allen

 DRAM 423a/b, Acting Through Song (Class, Tutorials) This course uses tutorials and group classes to continue a focus on breath support, ease, range of expression, and clarity, emphasizing the actor’s commitment to the material in performance.
 The course aims to give each student the experience of bringing healthy and expressive singing technique to bear while prioritizing the craft of the actor with respect to character, given circumstances, objectives, action, and stakes.
 A key goal is to give each student a sense of their own artistry—at any level of experience—as an actor/singer with individual agency.
 Students are required to put at least four songs into an audition binder and to perform in the end-of-year Singing Send-Off.
-Anne Tofflemire
+Faculty

 DRAM 453b, Independent Study: Yale Summer Cabaret Students who want to participate in the Yale Summer Cabaret may audition to be a performer or interview for positions in production, stage management, and administration.
 Yale Summer Cabaret offers an opportunity to participate in an ensemble company producing plays for the School, the larger Yale University community, and the city of New Haven.
 Through the Yale Summer Cabaret, participating students gain hands-on, collaborative experience in all aspects of producing and performing a full summer season.
 Auditions and interviews are open to non-Acting students.
-Chantal Rodriguez
+Tamilla Woodard

 DRAM 563a, Activated Analysis An introduction to a methodology for actors and directors developed from Stanislavski’s final experiments.
 Through a progression of physical improvisations—or “études”—students personalize all known given circumstances and investigate the unanswered questions of a play.
 The result is a deeply visceral connection to the world of the play and its characters.
 Actors and directors discover the text through the framework of their own imaginations, impulses, and artistic curiosities.
 Taught in conjunction with DRAM 180a.
 Annelise Lawson